 Even as long-term care advances to meet growing needs of residents and families, some misconceptions remain about the quality of care that people receive when they live in a residential facility.
 In order to dispel some of the most common myths that people have about residential nursing facilities, NMHCA, with information provided by the American Health Care Association (AHCA), has listed below several myths vs. realities of living in a nursing facility.

 Myths and Realities of Living in a Nursing Facility

 (Information provided by the American Health Care Association)

-- Nursing facilities are not hospitals, even though they offer many types of care such as medical, rehabilitative and nursing care provided as needed by qualified personnel.
+- Nursing facilities are not hospitals, even though they offer many types of care such as medical, rehabilitative, and nursing care provided as needed by qualified personnel.

-- Residents in nursing facilities are given the care that they need while leading as active a life as possible.
+- Residents in nursing facilities are given the care they need while leading as active a life as possible.